 At the top of the screen you see the Diagnostics Toolbar.
 Be aware that residuals are externally studentized unless you elect otherwise (not advised).
 Studentization counteracts varying leverages due to design point locations.
 For example, center points carry little weight in the fit and thus exhibit low leverage.
 Externalizing the residuals isolates each one in comparison to the others so discrepant results stand out more.

 To bring up bring up case-by-case details on many of the statistics you can see on the graphs for diagnostic purposes: Move to Report.

 Notice that one value is flagged in blue (and with an asterisk) for exceeding suggested limits: DFFITs for standard order 11.
-As we discussed in the General One-Factor Tutorial (Part 2 – Advanced Features), this statistic stands for difference in fits.
+As detailed in the Help, this statistic stands for difference in fits.
 It measures change in each predicted value that occurs when that response is deleted.
 Given that only this one diagnostic is flagged, it probably is not a cause for alarm.
 However, observe that it’s one of the highest viscosity responses (Actual Value = 130.00), so the experimenter might want to double-check the accuracy of this response.

 The residuals diagnosis reveals no statistical problems, so now let’s generate response surface plots.
 Click the Model Graphs tab.
 The 2D contour plot comes up by default in graduated color shading.

 Note that Design-Expert displays any actual point included in the design space.
 In this case you see a plot of viscosity as a function of the three mixture components.
 This slice includes two centroids as indicated by the red dot and the number “2” at the middle of the contour plot.